C5m7b4/vanilla-complete/README.md

 ```

 We will break this function down piece by piece as we go through this course.
 Then we are going to look at another look at the Box.
 There is a funny story around this function, but it relates back to the Netflix show Dahmer.

+## branch 13

+Let's create a formatMoney function so we can clean up our numbers a little bit.
+Then let's write some tests to make sure our code is clean.